google-github-actions/auth/README.md

 > [!CAUTION]
 >
 > Google Cloud Service Account Key JSON files must be secured
 > and treated like a password.
-Anyone with acess to the JSON key can
+Anyone with access to the JSON key can
 > authenticate to Google Cloud as the underlying Service Account.
 By default,
 > these credentials never expire, which is why the former authentication options
 > are much preferred.